shinyorg/shiny/readme.md

-﻿# Shiny v3 for .NET
+﻿# Shiny v4 for .NET
 <img src="https://github.com/shinyorg/shiny/raw/master/art/logo.png" width="100" />

 Shiny is a cross platform framework designed to make working with device services and background processes easy, testable, and consistent while bringing things like dependency injection & logging in a structured way to your code!

 ## Supports
-* Xamarin iOS
-* Xamarin Android
 * .NET 8 for Android
 * .NET 8 for iOS
 * .NET 8 for MacCatalyst